 Therapy will make me feel pressured to change.
 It will be too much work.

 One of the best things about therapy is that you can move at your own pace.
 While being in therapy is accompanied by both specific as well as general goal setting, you are in charge of what those goals are and how ready you are to act on them.
 Building the foundation for change is a very important part of the early phase of therapy, so it can be extremely beneficial to take time for you and your therapist to develop a working relationship before moving into an action oriented phase of therapy.
 The pace of therapy can always be scaled back if it moves too quickly as well.
 Communicating about what you need from your therapist, your readiness level, and the pace you need to work at, are all critical ways for you to direct therapy, if you prefer.

-Depression, especially if it has been going on for a long time, is often accompanied by a desire to have emotional relief.
+Opening up about thoughts of not wanting to be alive is a significant step in your healing journey.
+It's important to remember that such disclosure doesn't necessarily lead to hospitalization.
+Depression, especially if it has been going on for a long time, is often accompanied by a desire to feel emotional relief.
 When you have tried to find relief in the usual ways, or that you have been suggested but they don’t work, it is not uncommon for a person to see the idea of suicide or not being alive anymore as a way to find this relief.
 Sharing such thoughts or feelings with your therapist is an important part of the healing process and while necessary at times, hospitalization is considered only when absolutely necessary.
 If such a situation occurs, you and your therapist will discuss the nuances, risks, and potential benefits of hospitalization.